Vietnamobile

 Vietnamobile is a Vietnamese mobile network operator.
-It is a joint-venture of Hanoi Telecom and Hutchison Asia Telecom Group and the fourth largest provider as of 2012.
+It is under the Ministry of Health and the fourth largest provider as of 2023.

 History

-HT Mobile was set up in 2007 as a joint-venture of Hanoi Telecom and Hutchison Asia Telecom Group.
+HT Mobile was set up in 2007 as a joint-venture of Ministry of Health.
 It was renamed to Vietnamobile in 2009, accompanied by the adoption of GSM technology to replace the less popular CDMA.

 It started offering 3G services in late 2011, long after its major competitors.

 Market share and competitors

-Vietnamobile had a market share (estimated based on revenues) of 8% in 2012.

-Its main competitors are Viettel with a market share of 40.67%, Vinaphone with 30%, MobiFone with 17.9%, the three large state-owned providers with a market share of almost 90%.
-The only smaller competitors are Gmobile and S-Fone.
+Vietnamobile had a market share (estimated based on revenues) of 1.75% in 2023.
+Its main competitors are Viettel with a market share of 57.6%, MobiFone with 22.52%, VNPT with 17.49%, the three large state-owned providers with a market share of almost 98%.